Christmas,Balls,And,Other,Decorations,In,Carton,Box

 I love Christmas it’s a very magical time of the year and as much as I love to be organised I don’t like to start too soon.
 November really is the month to get going, this way you will free up your December allowing you time to catch up with friends and enjoy any pre-Christmas activities.

-I have broken up key tasks here running over a 4 week period which will hopefully guide you to a stress free Christmas.
+I have broken up the key tasks which will run over a 4 week period throughout November to hopefully guide you to a stress free December full of Christmas joy.

 Week one